FY 2027 Multistate Conservation Grant Program (F27AS00009)

 Also note:

-- projects must address at least one of the 2027 AFWA Strategic Priorities;
+- projects had to address at least one of the 2027 AFWA Strategic Priorities;

-- the benefit area must meet the regional threshold (26+ states or majority of defined regional groupings).
+- the benefit area had to meet the regional threshold of at least 26 states or a majority of a defined regional grouping;

 Deadline structure and the two-stage submission model